DL series: Relationship to the novels

-Impact of the DL Modules
+Impact of the DL modules

 The first Dragonlance item published after the original module/novels series was a hardcover Dungeons & Dragons manual called Dragonlance Adventures.
 This book, released in 1987, provided resources to allow Dungeon Masters to continue campaigning in the Dragonlance world.
 Two additional modules featuring anthologies of adventures, not planned as part of the original series, were added to the DL series in 1988, DL15 Mists of Krynn and DL16 World of Krynn.

 The success of the original Dragonlance modules eventually led to several series of Dragonlance modules with the module codes DLA, DLE, DLQ, DLS and DLT.

 Graham Staplehurst of White Dwarf magazine felt that after the first four modules had been released, the series had "developed into something potentially larger than any other linked venture ever produced by TSR", and that it "presumably will outstrip even the famous Giant-Drow series produced by Gary Gygax".

 Gordon Taylor reviewed the first 14 Dragonlance adventures for White Dwarf #86, and stated that "Dragonlance is ultimately a fantastic story, but maybe not the greatest series of AD&D modules [...]
 That is not to say that Dragonlance is not packed full of epic and memorable adventures."

+Scott Taylor of Black Gate in 2015 rated the Dragonlance series as #8 in "The Top 10 Campaign Adventure Module Series of All Time, saying "they aren't my favorite series, but they certainly deserve to be included with honor on this list."

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted that the design of the adventure modules did not allow for creative play, saying, "The action is mostly on rails.
+There is a goal; there is one way to achieve it, and players move from 'Point A' to 'Point B' in order to do so, usually with a bit of pointless dungeon exploration in between.
+This framing strangles the events of many of the modules, even when a more relaxed approach was possible."
+Horvath concluded, "The original Dragonlance saga has moments of brilliance, but it never really delivers on its promise of world-shaking high adventure."